angular/angular/adev/src/content/guide/signals/overview.md

 ## What are signals?

-A **signal** is a wrapper around a value that notifies interested consumers when that value changes.
+A **signal** is a wrapper a value that notifies interested consumers when that value changes.
 Signals can contain any value, from primitives to complex data structures.

 You read a signal's value by calling its getter function, which allows Angular to track where the signal is used.